BoozyAF/Youtube-downloader/README.md

-For the code to run properly you just need to edit the *Folder location* in the code.
+For the code to run properly you need to install "PYTube" and "Colorama".
+Edit the *Folder location* in the code for it to work.

+- Python 3.10